dmslabbert/dmslabbert.github.io/blog/2023-03-08-welcome/index.md

 ## Conclusion

-**Disclaimer:** I suck at carpentry.
-I am **not** going to teach you how to use hammers and build tables and chairs and stuff.
-I am going to teach you how to build software applications.
+**Disclaimer:** I suck at carpentry!
+So, I am **not** going to teach you how to build tables and chairs and stuff.
+For that, you can have a look at [Fundamentals of Woodworking](https://www.fundamentalsofwoodworking.com/).
+On this website, I am going to teach you how to build software applications.